-It’s been a rough year for rice producing countries, especially in Southeast Asia, due to the severe El Niño which is among the strongest in two decades.
+It’s been a rough year for rice producing countries, especially in Southeast Asia.
+That’s because of El Niño which is among the strongest in two decades.
 Production levels have dropped enough to affect rice imports and global food prices.

-As difficult as it may be for the producers, it’s even harder for the countries that rely on rice but are unable to produce it.
+As difficult as things are for producers, it’s even harder for countries which rely on rice but cannot produce it.

-As previously mentioned in another article, rice production levels have gone down significantly for the first time in 6 years – even though they’re nowhere near 2008 crisis levels.
-But even the slight increase in the price of this commodity has the Filipino government on edge, considering the events of the last food crisis.
+As previously mentioned in another article, rice production levels have gone down significantly for the first time in 6 years.
+They’re nowhere near 2008 crisis levels.
+But even the slight increase in this commodity’s price has the Philippine government on edge, considering the events of the last food crisis.

-Thus, the burden of finding all that extra rice to bring into the country will now fall onto the shoulders of the government, which is now going through unprecedented changes.
+As such, the burden of finding all that extra rice will now fall onto the shoulders of the government which is now going through unprecedented change.

 Myanmar, Philippines Both Seek to Benefit

 There are many reasons why a strategic alliance between the Philippines and Myanmar makes sense for both sides.

 For the Philippines, it obviously means another source of rice imports.
 Having limited land for agriculture, the country could use all the extra land it can get.
 That’s especially true after a GMO ban which experts predict will reduce crop yields.

 For Myanmar, it means more income for the country’s local farmers, greater economic development, and higher use for fertile land still yet to be farmed on.
 The assistance provided by the Philippines in terms of technology and farming methods is also another huge plus.